DarssiniRamesh/futuristic-neon-landing-page-137250/assets/supabase.md

     message text not null
   );

+Option B (uuid_generate_v4, if you prefer uuid-ossp):
+SQL:
+  create extension if not exists "uuid-ossp";
+  create table if not exists public.contact_submissions (
+    id uuid primary key default uuid_generate_v4(),
+    created_at timestamptz not null default now(),
+    name text not null,
+    email text not null,
+    message text not null
+  );

+Note: The frontend expects columns: id (uuid), created_at (timestamptz), name, email, message.

 Realtime
 - Go to Database > Replication > Realtime and ensure the public schema is enabled for Realtime.
 - Ensure tables messages and contact_submissions are included.

 Row Level Security (RLS)
-Enable RLS and create permissive read policies for anonymous role (demo only).
+Enable RLS and create permissive policies for anonymous role (demo only).
-These policies allow anyone with the anon key to read and subscribe to events.
 Use stricter policies in production.

 SQL:
   -- Enable RLS
   alter table public.messages enable row level security;
   alter table public.contact_submissions enable row level security;

-  -- Allow read for anon role (demo) create policy "Allow anon to read messages"
+  -- Allow SELECT (read/subscribe) for anon role (demo) do $$ begin
+    if not exists (
+      select 1 from pg_policies
+      where schemaname = 'public' and tablename = 'messages' and policyname = 'Allow anon to read messages' ) then
-    on public.messages
+      create policy "Allow anon to read messages" on public.messages
         for select
         to anon
         using (true);
+    end if;

+    if not exists (
+      select 1 from pg_policies
+      where schemaname = 'public' and tablename = 'contact_submissions' and policyname = 'Allow anon to read contact_submissions'
+    ) then
-  create policy "Allow anon to read contact_submissions"
+      create policy "Allow anon to read contact_submissions" on public.contact_submissions
-    on public.contact_submissions
         for select
         to anon
         using (true);
+    end if;
+  end $$;

+  -- Allow INSERT for anon (demo only; consider rate limits/captcha) do $$ begin
+    if not exists (
+      select 1 from pg_policies
+      where schemaname = 'public' and tablename = 'contact_submissions' and policyname = 'Allow anon to insert contact_submissions'
+    ) then
-  -- Allow realtime replication (required for change broadcasts) create policy "Allow anon to subscribe messages (realtime)"
+      create policy "Allow anon to insert contact_submissions" on public.contact_submissions
-    on public.messages
-    for select
+        for insert
         to anon
-    using (true);

-  create policy "Allow anon to subscribe contact_submissions (realtime)"
-    on public.contact_submissions
-    for select
-    to anon
-    using (true);

-Optional insert policy (for public demo inserts from client — use carefully):
-  -- create policy "Allow anon to insert messages"
-  --   on public.messages
-  --   for insert
-  --   to anon
-  --   with check (true);

-  -- create policy "Allow anon to insert contact_submissions" --   on public.contact_submissions
-  --   for insert
-  --   to anon
-  --   with check (true);
+        with check (true);
+    end if;
+  end $$;

 Notes:
-- If you enable insert for anon, also consider limiting rate or adding captcha on the client.
+- If you enable anon insert, consider adding captcha on client or rate limiting.
-- In production, use authenticated users and restrict who can insert/read submissions.
+- In production, restrict to authenticated users and limit who can read/insert submissions.

+How to apply via Supabase UI
+1) Open Supabase Dashboard > SQL Editor.
+2) Paste the SQL from Option A (or B) plus the RLS blocks and run it.
+3) Go to Database > Replication > Realtime and:
+   - Ensure the public schema is enabled.
+   - Ensure both messages and contact_submissions tables are checked.
+4) Test with:
+   insert into public.messages(content, author) values ('Hello world', 'demo');
+   insert into public.contact_submissions(name, email, message) values ('Jane', 'jane@example.com', 'Hello from demo!');

 Frontend usage
 - The app shows a small Realtime indicator (bottom-left) connected to public.messages.